dokku/dokku/docs/networking/proxy-management.md

 proxy:set <app> <proxy-type>                        # Set proxy type for app
 ```

 In Dokku 0.5.0, port proxying was decoupled from the `nginx-vhosts` plugin into the proxy plugin.
-Dokku 0.6.0 introduced the ability to map host ports to specific container ports.
 In the future this will allow other proxy software - such as HAProxy or Caddy - to be used in place of nginx.

 ## Usage